microsoft/abap2git/README.md

 **abap2git** is a simplified sync tool written in ABAP code to one-way sync ABAP objects from an SAP system to Git repository with Azure DevOps REST API.
 Compared to existing solution abapGit (https://abapgit.org/), it brings following benefits:
 * Support multiple packages in a Git branch
 * Support multiple SAP systems in the same Git repo, each in their respective branches
-* Support HR/Payroll schemas/personnel calculation rules (PCR)
-* Sync ABAP objects in a released workbench/customizing (for schema/PCR) transport request (shortened as TR below) to specific Git branch
+* Sync ABAP objects in a released workbench/customizing transport request (shortened as TR below) to specific Git branch
+* Support configuration changes in customizing transport request
+* Support HR/Payroll schemas/personnel calculation rules (PCR) in customizing transport request
-* The sync for the transport request only accesses the ABAP objects contained and not other ABAP objects, thus more efficient
+* The sync for the transport request only accesses the ABAP objects contained and not other unchanged ABAP objects, thus more efficient

 ## Features
 1. Download ABAP objects in specific package(s) of an SAP system to local folder, each package a folder.
 2. Download ABAP objects in all Y*/Z* customization packages to local folder.
 3. Support active version mode and latest version mode.
 In active version mode, for each ABAP object, active version, if any, otherwise latest version, will be downloaded; in latest version mode, for each ABAP object, only latest version will be downloaded or a released version no later than an optional released TR (to sync to that specific snapshot of the system), if not available the object will not be downloaded.
 Active version mode is best to download all current version of the ABAP objects for code inspection and analysis; latest version mode is best for continuous integration purpose.
 4. Sync a specific released TR to specific Git repo branch, provided the ABAP objects in that branch are downloaded in latest version mode above.
-5. Catchup: sync the Git repo branch to latest TR by generating commit for each TR between last sync-ed one and latest one, this helps you bring the git repo in sync if #4 is not run to catch some TRs.
+5. Catchup: sync the Git repo branch to latest TR by generating commit for each TR between last sync-ed one and latest one, this helps you bring the git repo in sync.

 ## How To
 * Add the classes and reports in abap folder to the target SAP system.